ashwathr1008/LLM-biologist-prompt-library/Why-o1.md

 A reddit user Sunil Kumar Dash reviewed the o1-preview model.
 His [reddit review](https://www.reddit.com/r/LocalLLaMA/comments/1ficb0z/o1preview_a_model_great_at_math_and_reasonong/) and [detailed review](https://composio.dev/blog/openai-o1-preview-a-detailed-analysis/) can be found by following both links.
 In his reviews, he confirms o1-previews reasoning and mathematical capacity, but seems unimpressed by its coding capabilities.
 I have used o1-preview to generate some code blocks for data analysis and had no issues, though I am working at a far lower complexity than a lot of software experts would be working.
 That said, in the comments of his reddit post, user Jimin P suggests that o1-previews coding and logic abilities are greater than Sunil's estimations.
-Ultimately, I think most people using this prompt library probably don't do very complicated coding, and so o1-preview should be an excellent model to use.
-Everyone's mileage may vary, so use the model that you like and works best for you.
-These prompts and tutorials should be LLM agnostic.
+In my opinion, the o1-preview model works very well for every application I have needed to use it for.
+At the end of the day, choose your favorite model.